geoaigroup/geogroup-website/content/project/qaraaoun-reservoir/index.md

 image:
   filename: featured.png
 ---
 Qaraaoun Reservoir Volume Estimation from Aerial Images is an essential building block to enable scientists and researchers understand the hydrological dynamics of the largest water reservoir in Lebanon.
-In this project, we combined machine learning techniques and Sentinel-2 imagery to provide the first time-series of water volume of the Qaraaoun reservoir.
-The provided data dashboard can be accessed via following <a href="http://geoai.cnrs.edu.lb/qaraaoun" target="_blank">link</a> and is being autonomously updated on a daily basis.
+In this project, we combined machine learning techniques and Sentinel-2 imagery to provide the first time-series of water volume of the Qaraaoun reservoir. <a href="http://geoai.cnrs.edu.lb/qaraaoun" target="_blank">[Dashboard]</a> is being autonomously updated on a daily basis.